-Alexander Weissenburger earned his BA in Oriental Studies from the University of Vienna and his Master’s degree in Middle East, Caucasus and Central Asian Security Studies from the University of St Andrews.
+Alexander Weissenburger holds an MLitt in Middle East, Caucasus and Central Asian Security Studies from the University of St Andrews and an MA in Islamic Studies from the University of Vienna.
 During his studies, Alexander travelled to several Middle Eastern countries and studied Arabic in Cairo for a year.
-He was and intern at the Austrian Institute for International Affairs and teaches Arabic at the University of Vienna.
+He was an intern at the Austrian Institute for International Affairs and teaches Arabic at the University of Vienna.
 His main research interests are Islamic mobilization and radicalization, Islamic religious and political thought as well as religious minorities of the Middle East.
 Alexander's PhD Thesis deals with Salafi and Huthi mobilization in Upper Yemen.

 Publications & Activities

 -'Die Yeziden', edited by Lea Müller-Funk et al., Kulturelle Schnittstelle Mesopotamien, Anatolien, Kurdistan.
 Geschichte.
 Sprachen.
 Gegenwart.
 Vienna 2014: Self-published by Department of Oriental Studies of the University of Vienna.